prosenjitghosh/namaste-react-question-answer/README.md

 A properly configured CDN may also help protect websites against some common malicious attacks, such as Distributed Denial of Service (DDOS) attacks.

+**4.What is crossorigin in script tag?**

+The crossorigin attribute sets the mode of the request to an HTTP CORS Request.
+Web pages often make requests to load resources on other servers.
+Here is where CORS comes in.
+A cross-origin request is a request for a resource (e.g. style sheets, iframes, images, fonts, or scripts) from another domain.

+5.